Why Should You Take AP Computer Science Principles?

 - Use your creativity to build programs that interest you.

-- Learn skills you can apply to a wide range of fields and interests.
+- Learn skills you can apply to a wide range of careers and majors.
+Explore them all here.

 - Challenge yourself and gain confidence in your problem-solving abilities.